natemcmaster/blog/_posts/dev/2017-11-11-build-tools-in-nuget.md

 ### The lib folder and placeholder file ( \_.\_ )

+The `_._` file is known as the "NuGet placeholder file" and is just an empty text file.
 As stated above, our goal is to support .NET Standard and .NET Framework projects.
-By adding these two files -- `lib/netstandard1.0/_._` and `lib/net45/_._` -- we have instructed NuGet to treat this package as compatible with .NETStandard1.0 and .NETFramework4.5 and any other framework compatible with these, such as .NET Core.
-The `_._` file is known as the "NuGet placeholder file" and is just an empty text file.
+By adding these two files -- `lib/netstandard1.0/_._` and `lib/net45/_._` -- we have instructed NuGet to treat this package as compatible with .NETStandard1.0 and .NETFramework4.5.
+This means .NET Core 1.0 and up and others can install it.

 ### The build folder and the .targets file

-NuGet will automatically import the `build/*/(package id).targets` file is imported into projects by using the same `TargetFramework` compatibility rules that guide the `lib/` folder.
+NuGet will automatically import the `build/*/(package id).targets` file into projects by using the same `TargetFramework` compatibility rules that guide the `lib/` folder.

-By the way, it's important the file is named `$PackageId$.targets`.
+By the way, it's important the file is named `PackageId + ".targets"`.
 NuGet will ignore other files.

-These files are a little bit of "glue".
+These files are another little bit of "glue".
 NuGet and MSBuild will automatically add `<Import>`'s from the consumer project to this file in your package, wherever it ends up on disk.
 These files can be identical and should look like this:

 ```xml
 <!-- MyTypescriptGenerator.targets -->